 In 2018, the Council considered the use of the term "Working Groups" and noted that these divisions had become primarily a structure for organizing the annual conference rather than a framework for working on particular problems or issues of interest to the member institutions.
 The alternatives "topics" or "thematic areas" were proposed, with "teams" forming to address specific pieces of work, such as research projects, special journal issues, or book projects.
+The Handbook of Military Sciences has adopted a structure of section editors to meet the publication deadlines.

 Providing updates to the working group pages is the responsibility of the working group chairs.